-More than 50% of Americans do not have enough in their personal financial emergency fund.
+Over 50% of Americans do not have enough in their personal financial emergency fund.

 Don’t be one of them!

-Let’s look at how much reserves you need.
+Let’s look at what reserves you need.

 How big personal emergency fund do you need?

-You need at least 6 to 8-month emergency fund to cover expenses, stored in easy to access place.
+You need at least 6 to 8-month emergency fund to cover expenses, stored in an easy to access place.

 Why half a year or even more?

 When you get fired, or your business hits a rough patch, then you need at least 6 months’ income to deal with the situation.
-The time it takes to find another job or turn around your business depends on the state of the economy.
+The time to find another job or turn around your business depends on the state of the economy.
 When the economy turns down, it’s harder to fix your situation.
-And of course, it’s more likely to have financial problems in an economic downturn.
+And it’s more likely to have financial problems in an economic downturn.

 According to FRED data, the average time people are unemployed in the United States is 25 weeks.